icethinker11/intro---python-for-ds-/README.md

 # intro---python-for-ds-
-Just an introdution of the basics | A proving of my learning process
+Just an introduction of the basics | A proof of my learning process